pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/LivePreviewTest.md

   )
 }
 ```

+> Note: The `previewValue` implementation must be defined in the same module as the
+``TestDependencyKey`` conformance.
+If you end up separating the interface and implementation of your
+dependency, as shown in <doc:LivePreviewTest#Separating-interface-and-implementation>, then it
+must be defined the interface module, not the implementation module.

 Then when running a feature that uses this dependency in an Xcode preview, it will immediately get
 data provided to it, making it easier for you to iterate on your feature's logic and styling.